PatelKrishna15/csc/README.md

  Hi, Here I created a package for country, state & and city seeder.
 You can install and use it in your laravel project.
 If you are using this package then you can give it a star this package it's free.

+## What is this library?

+This is a library called CSC aka Country-State-City Seeders.
+When I was developing, I faced the issues so often that where can I get the seeder files? & how can I manage it?
+Is there a relationship or not?

+So I googled & found some seeders files & with that help, I made this library which already has a relationship between their models.

+## Why do you need this?

+If your project needs the country state & city dropdown & you have no idea about how it works I already made the library for it.
+Here are some of the points.

+- Open Source & Free

+- Easy to install

+- Easy to modify

+- Models have already relationship

 ## For Installation

 - To install this package you have to install this package using composer.